Driver Type

 Key Features

-- Two-way (optional): incoming Pushover messages fire RTI events — a message of event1 to event20 fires that event; anything else fires a New Message event and fills the Last Message variables.
+- Receive (optional): turn incoming Pushover messages into RTI events — a message of “event5” fires event5, anything else fires New Message — so a message on your phone can trigger any macro, scene or activity.

-- Web Object dashboard: status and a test-send button on a panel.
+- Web Object dashboard: on-screen status plus a test-send button, on any panel.

 Requirements

-- A free Pushover account (pushover.net) with an Application API Token and User/Group Key.
+- A free Pushover account (pushover.net) — an Application API Token and your User or Group Key.

 - An RTI processor with internet access (Pushover is a cloud service).